 NHK WORLD & Create

 While WTVI broadcasts PBS on its primary channel (42.1), the station's two secondary channels broadcast NHK WORLD in HD (42.2) and Create (42.3).
 NHK WORLD is the international service of NHK, Japan's largest broadcasting organization.
 Create is an American digital broadcast television network that broadcasts how-to, DIY and other lifestyle-oriented instructional programming 24 hours a day.

 Charlotte Broadcast Hall of Fame & Station Tours

-A limited number of Internships are available in the spring, summer and fall.
+A limited number of Internships are available in the spring, summer, and fall.
 For consideration, applicants must be enrolled in a college program and apply by the deadline.
-More details are available at PBScharlotte.org/internships/.
+More details are available at wtvi.org/about/internships-volunteering/.

-In addition to offering internships for students, PBS Charlotte also has a state-of-the-art classroom where a number of CPCC journalism, broadcasting, and production technology classes are offered.
-Course information is available at cpcc.edu/digital-media-comm.
+In addition to offering internships for students, PBS Charlotte also has a state-of-the-art classroom where a number of Central Piedmont journalism, broadcasting, and production technology classes are offered.
+Course information is available at cpcc.edu/programs/broadcasting-and-production-technology.